atari-monk/apollo/data/storage001/folder012/file001.md

 Jingles talks about games.
 Watered plants.
 Refactoring code to new policies.
 Second coffe, sunbed, on balcony.
 Taking pictures of my clothes from wardrobe box.
+Watching 'Married with Children' on balcony.
+Despite sleepiness i waked up from the malaze form stupor.
+I mean in coding.
+It seems to go somewhere.
+Feeling that i rearly have.
+I like it.
+Nevermind coding, this feeling is what counts.